supertypeai/articles/articles/airflow-trending-youtube-video-project.md

 load_to_bigquery('tmp_file_processed.json', 'trending_videos_test')
 ```

 You should see something like `Loaded 200 rows to airflow-youtube-project-386703.youtube.trending_videos_test` in the output if everything is running properly.
-If you want to verify the loaded data through the BigQuery UI, you can go to the <u>(BigQuery Console)[https://console.cloud.google.com/bigquery]</u> and select the `youtube` dataset.
+If you want to verify the loaded data through the BigQuery UI, you can go to the <u>[BigQuery Console](https://console.cloud.google.com/bigquery)</u> and select the `youtube` dataset.
 You should see the `trending_videos_test` table in the list of tables.
 Click on the table, then click on the `Preview` tab to see the data.
 ![BigQuery table preview](/_images/ayp_bq_table_preview.png)

 ### Building the Airflow DAG